Berg0162/simcline/FTMS Enabled/README.md

   }
 .
 ```
-Whenever new values for the road grade are received these are translated to a physical actuator position (level above ground) and the TargetPosition is set during Semaphore protection.
-When the new position is set protection is cancelled, and the control task can access the new setting.
+Whenever new values for the road grade are received these are translated to a physical actuator position (level above ground) and the <b>TargetPosition</b> is set during Semaphore protection.
+When the new position has been set, the protection is cancelled, and the motor control task can access the new setting.
 ```C++
 .
 void SetNewActuatorPosition(void) {